 - Time required for management and admin

-- Time needed between sessions
+- The time needed between sessions

 2. Based on your ideal schedule, determine your ideal caseload